Leeap83/Lee-s_Burger_Kitchen/README.md

 As a returning user....
 *  I want to easily login anytime, so that I can get access to my saved profile details and make next purchase quicker.
 *  I want to reset my password if I forgot it, so that I can get access to my profile again.
-*  I want to be able to change my password, so that I can create the stronger password (e.g.in case I published my old password somewhere) to protect my personal details.
+*  I want to be able to change my password, so that I can create the stronger password to protect my personal details.
 *  I want to be able to change my email.

 ### Website Owner(admin)